 The Third Way is about making incremental experiments in the system as a whole, not just as changes to the application moving through the pipeline.
 In other words, it's relatively easy to see how long automation takes and to use increasingly powerful infrastructure to keep improving it.
 It's harder to understand how the hand-offs between roles or organizations introduces delays.
 This means teams "inspect and adapt" across the whole delivery workflow, looking for opportunities to improve human collaboration.
 For that matter, CD requires a habit of adapting and improving.
 If the team doesn't reflect on how to become more effective, and then tune and adjust its behavior on anything else, then CD will not grow and thrive either.
 The team needs to feel empowered to solve their own problems.

-Finally, neither Agile nor DevOps are business goals in and of themselves.
+Finally, neither agile nor DevOps are business goals in and of themselves.
 Both are cultural movements that can inspire your organization with better means for achieving your goals.
-Agile and DevOps work better in combination, than as adversaries.
-The trick to avoiding confrontation between these 2 ideas is to understand the deeper values and principles upon which they are formed.
+Agile and DevOps work better in combination than as adversaries.
+The trick to avoiding confrontation between these two ideas is to understand the deeper values and principles upon which they are formed.
 Quick, but narrow, definitions lead to siloed thinking.
-Now that you know there's more to Agile than Scrum, and there's more to DevOps than CD, you're ready to try the powerful Agile + DevOps combination.
+Now that you know there's more to agile than scrum, and there's more to DevOps than CD, you're ready to try the powerful agile + DevOps combination.